DataBassGit/AgentForge/docs/Guides/InstallationGuide.md

 - Proceed to the [Using AgentForge Guide](UsingAgentForge.md) to learn how to run agents and build cognitive architectures.
 - Review the [Prerequisites Guide](PrerequisitesGuide.md) if you haven't set up API keys or other necessary configurations.
+- If you're having trouble with **AgentForge** please head over to the [Troubleshooting Guide](TroubleshootingGuide.md) for solutions to common issues.